novoda/progression-framework/frameworks/engineering/senior_product_engineer.md

       - level: 1
         criteria:
           - "Is able to work with client as well as internal stakeholders to meet consistent and reliable deliverables"
-          - "Able to deliver elegant and simple solutions from ill-defined problem"
+          - "Able to craft simple solutions for vague problems that are difficult to grasp"
           - "Is developing an understanding of commercial implications of projects"
           - "Is able to present technical and non-technical information to a wide range of audiences in an engaging, impactful and coherent manner"
       - level: 2